AAS Radiologic Technology

 Rad Tech Class of 2021

 The AAS Radiologic Technology program is accredited by Middle States.
 It is a two-year program, which includes the first summer.
-It is one of the oldest in the country -- but it’s also one of the most up-to-date, as new equipment keeps you at the forefront of imaging technology.
-Our energized radiology suite enhances the student experience in positioning patients prior to clinical rotations.
+It is one of the oldest in the country, known originally as the Saranac Lake Craft Guild X-Ray Program, which moved to North Country when the college opened in 1967.
+It’s also one of the most up-to-date programs, as new equipment keeps you at the forefront of imaging technology.
+Our energized radiology suite, located on the Saranac Lake campus, enhances the student experience in positioning patients prior to clinical rotations.

 Clinical experience is a significant educational component of the Radiologic Technology program.
 Each student must complete approximately 1,600 hours of clinical throughout the program.
 North Country is affiliated with 13 sites across a 200-mile radius, including Alice Hyde Medical Center in Malone, Adirondack Health in Saranac Lake, Samaritan Medical Center in Watertown and UVM's Elizabethtown Community Hospital Ticonderoga Campus.
 A complete listing of clinical sites can be found among the links to the right.